 There are several ways someone may be charged with a felony DUI regardless of the number of offenses and the 7-year period, this happens if you are charged with a DUI and there is substantial bodily harm or a death resulting from the DUI.
 Or you already have a DUI felony conviction on your record in any state.

 DUI charges are triggered when you have a BAC (blood alcohol content) of .08, .02 if under 21 years of age and .04 if driving on a commercial driver’s license, at the time of driving or within two hours of driving.
 You may also be charged with a DUI even if the BAC is below .08 under the impairment theory.
 Prohibited substances or drugs may also be grounds for a DUI in Nevada.
+Marijuana may also trigger a DUI arrest.
+Click here for more on Marijuana DUIs.
+You may also be charged with Boating Under the Influence, BUI, if you were in a boat on a lake.
+For more information on BUIs click here.

 A DUI 1st is a misdemeanor offense and carries a minimum of 2 days jail and up to 6 months jail, or 48 hours of community service.
 Typically you will be ordered to attend the Victim Impact Panel, DUI school, coroner’s program, stay out of trouble and pay a fine up to $1000.
 If your BAC is .18 or higher the court may impose additional treatment and restrictions.
 Your Driver’s license will be suspended for 90 days as well.

 A DUI 2nd is a second DUI offense within 7 years and is still a misdemeanor.
 It carries a minimum 10 days jail and up to 6 months jail, or house Arrest.
 You may be ordered to attend DUI school, Victim Impact Panel, Coroner’s Program and pay a fine up to $1000.
 Your Driver’s license will be suspended for 1 year as well.
 If you have a high BAC this may trigger harsher penalties.
+For more information on DUI 2nd offenses click here.

 If you receive a 3rd DUI offense in 7 years, this may be charged as a category B felony and carries a minimum 1-year in prison and not more than 6 years in prison.
 Furthermore, it is not probational.
 Your Driver’s license will be suspended for a minimum 3 years.

 Do not take any DUI charge lightly, as you can see even a misdemeanor DUI can be used to bring a simple DUI to felony status in the future.
+For more information on DUI 3rd offenses click here.

 If you have a prior felony DUI or receive a DUI and cause substantial bodily harm to someone or the DUI results in a death you will be charged with a felony from the beginning.
+For more information of felony DUIs offenses click here.

 If you are arrested for a DUI and the officer knows your BAC, typically from a intoxilyzer, the officer will fill out an Officer Certification of Cause and suspend/revoked your Driver’s license.
 If you did a blood test, the revocation may come later and you will be notified by mail.
 Once you are notified you have 7 days to request a DMV hearing and a temporary Driver’s license.
 This hearing is an administrative hearing to determine if there is reasonable grounds to believe you were operating a motor vehicle while under the influence.
 Your temporary Driver’s license is good until the DMV hearing results in a decision, if you lose the DMV hearing your license will then be suspended/revoked.
 If you win, it will be fully reinstated.
 Keep in mind the outcome of the DMV hearing has no impact on your criminal case, the DMV hearing is a much lower burden than the criminal case.
 Our firm includes DMV hearings as part of the DUI representation.
+For more information on the DMV click here.

 Sometimes there may be multiple issues that your attorney can use as a defense, other times, one single issue might be enough.
 Your attorney needs to decide whether to focus on multiple issues with your case to build a defense or to focus one on single issue.
 If you have one single issue that may be you best defense since that one issue may be critical.
 Multiple issues may confuse a judge or jury allowing them to overlook the reasonable doubt you may be trying to build.
 However, if you case is riddled with defenses your attorney may still want to address this at trial.